 Jo Dee Messina songs have a lot of attitude.
 The singer is known for her feisty empowerment anthems, as well as her high-energy stage presence.

-Messina scored a big hit straight out of the gate with ‘Heads Carolina, Tails Caifornia.’
+Messina scored a big hit straight out of the gate with “Heads Carolina, Tails California.”
 The first single from her debut album, it tells the story of a woman who proposes that she and her love hit the road, and flip a coin to decide their destination.
-The up-tempo track was a perfect introduction to Messina’s fun and feisty persona.
+The uptempo track was a perfect introduction to Messina’s fun and feisty persona.
 Written by Tim Nichols and Mark D. Sanders, the song reached No. 2 in the Billboard country chart.

-The fourth single from ‘Burn’ has become one of the definitive hits of Messina’s career.
-A pop-country ballad written by Billy Montana and Helen Darling, ‘Bring on the Rain’ recounts a hard day that the narrator is having, but adds: “Tomorrow’s another day / Amd I’m thirsty anyway / So bring on the rain.”
-Tim McGraw co-produced the track, and sang backing vocals.
-The song became Messina’s fifth No. 1 hit, and also reached No. 6 in adult contemporary.
-It was nominated for both a Grammy and an ACM award.
+The fourth single from Burn has become one of the definitive hits of Messina’s career.
+A pop-country ballad written by Billy Montana and Helen Darling, “Bring on the Rain” recounts a hard day that the narrator is having, but adds: “Tomorrow’s another day / Amd I’m thirsty anyway / So bring on the rain.”
+McGraw co-produced the track and sings backing vocals.
+The song became Messina’s fifth No. 1 hit, and also reached No. 6 on the adult contemporary charts.
+It was nominated for both a Grammy and an ACM.